 NASUWT Scotland has a longstanding campaign calling for universal free school meals, which would have significant benefits to pupils’ health, wellbeing and educational attainment.

 We have taken an active role in the STUC Women’s Committee Food for Thought campaign.
 Through this campaign, the Committee is calling for a stigma-free, dignified and universally free school meals provision approach that meets the needs of all children and young people’s right to food, education and fun.
+The campaign continues to be given a high profile within the Women Demand Better manifesto (pdf).

 The issue of child hunger and universal free school meals was explored in the recent Cost of the School Day report published by CPAG.
 The findings showed that 97% of young people say food is very or quite important in feeling ready to learn at school.